 The Kaurna people are the traditional owners of the land that has become known as the City of Norwood Payneham & St Peters.

-The Kaurna lived around the four creeks which traverse the City, gathering for ceremony and cultural activities prior to European settlement in the 1830s.
+The Kaurna lived around the three creeks which traverse the City, gathering for ceremony and cultural activities prior to European settlement in the 1830s.